Vito300187/Generator_products_spree/README.md

 - folder bottle with image, must be put in the following way app/assets/images
 - folder mock_data with description products, must be put folder db
-- file generator_products.rb must be put tasks
+- files for generator in lib/tasks

 - You need to run command in console **rake products:load_seed[and you quantity]**.
 Example **rake products:load_seed[50]**
 - For clean the database(state, order, user, zone, shipping cathegory,shipping methods, products ), need run **rake products:remove_seed**